 While designing in one layer of the stack, we’ll often realise a problem with the design of a layer below.
 That’s of course simply a matter of consciously going back and adjusting the design to reflect what we’ve learned.

 I should also say that this process works best when the development is agile - that is, work commences on small, incremental deliverables (rather than ‘big bang’ releases).
 When initially given a feature, it’s helpful to break it down into smaller iterations.
-The model, system and code can be redesigned each time.
+The model, behaviour and code can be redesigned each time.

 I’ve found designing software in these three discrete steps enormously helpful.
-If you’re someone who habitually practices Code Driven Design, try Model, System, Code instead.
+If you’re someone who habitually practices Code Driven Design, try Model, Behaviour, Code instead.
 You will get most benefit from it if you involve others (at least at review stage) in each step - not just all at the end.

 If you’ve found this useful, or indeed use a different design process, then leave a comment.
 Good luck!